-If you have brought animals to a market and wish to leave without cleansing and disinfecting your empty vehicle or trailer, you must cleanse and disinfect within 24 hours or, in any event, before the vehicle or trailer is next used to transport animals (local authority inspectors may carry out random checks).
+If you have brought animals to a market and wish to leave without cleansing and disinfecting your empty vehicle or trailer, you must complete and sign an undertaking that you will cleanse and disinfect within 24 hours or, in any event, before the vehicle or trailer is next used to transport animals (local authority inspectors may carry out random checks).

-All livestock vehicles should have their tyres, mudguards and wheel arches cleansed and disinfected when leaving the market.
+All livestock vehicles must have their tyres, mudguards and wheel arches cleansed and disinfected when leaving the market.